Power My Analytics' Sovereign SQL Warehouse Solution

 2. SSD

 3. 100 GB in storage capacity is usually enough.
-Agencies or Enterprise subscriptions with many accounts may require more.
+Agencies or Custom subscriptions with many accounts may require more.

 4. If in the European Union: Select a European region for your Google Cloud MySQL instance in order to meet GDPR requirements.